 Chicago, Illinois 60641

 Chicago really is a wonderful city for shops where the food is just as outstanding as the coffee (and vice versa).
 Finom opened in late 2018 in Old Irving Park, a little further northwest than Specialty Coffee shops usually dared tread (and, therefore, closer to my parents’ house).
-It makes espresso, drip, your regular lineup of drinks, and features a menu of Hungarian food that ranges from adventurous (veal brains make an appearance in a pate on a toast that also includes flowers) to ultimately comforting (maybe the best over-the-top egg sandwich I’ve ever had).
+It makes espresso, drip, your regular lineup of espresso coffee drinks, and features a menu of Hungarian food that ranges from adventurous (veal brains make an appearance in a pate on a toast that also includes flowers) to ultimately comforting (maybe the best over-the-top egg sandwich I’ve ever had).
 The vibe is wood panels, a couch, and lots of books — along with their trademark bird designs; stylish but also reminiscent of the '90s coffee shops that make a lot of us feel at home.

 Intelligentsia Coffee & Tea